 These books can help you avoid the common pitfalls many novices make and help you get it right the first time.
 Let’s be honest, who has weeks, months, or even years to waste?
 None of us.
 So learning how to do things right the first time is a must if you want to save time, energy and money.

-One resource that I recommend for anyone who doesn’t have the money to pay a PR firm but want equally good results would be to use eReleases.
-I like this company because they not only distribute your press releases for you, but they will write your press release for you if you have writers’ block or simply just don’t have the time.
+One resource that I recommend for anyone who doesn’t have the money to pay a PR firm but want equally good results would be to use Linking News.
+I like this company because they not only distribute your press releases for you, but provide you with a wealth of resources on how to write press releases.

 Another really great option is 24-7 Press Release.
 Through its multi-channel distribution network, 24-7 Press Release helps entrepreneurs and businesses disseminate their news to consumers, editors, journalists, bloggers, and websites.